The-Youssef-Nasr-Company/Youssef-Land-Terminal/README.markdown

 # Youssef Land Terminal

 Welcome to Youssef Land!
 In this "_bashy_" part of Youssef Land we are referencing __Youssef Land Terminal__!
 So, on this project, we are including "iostream" for its functions of C++.
-We used string.h as well.
+We used string.h as well. ([Visual Studio](https://visualstudio.microsoft.com) was used.)

 ## Overview